pappasam/config/linux_mint_config_notes.md

 * Behavior
     * "Special Key to move and resize windows": change to "Super"
         * Necessary to enable important Inkscape shortcut
+    * Edge resistance with other windows: uncheck
+        * Moving windows with mouse increases CPU usage a lot

 ## Date and Time